burgrp/reg2metrics/README.md

 # reg2metrics
-Register to Prometheus metrics provider
+MQTT-register to Prometheus metrics provider

+See MQTT-register specification at https://github.com/burgrp/mqtt-reg.

 Build the image
 ```shell